deepaktwr/BitFrames/README.md

 ```xml
 frame:isAddInLayout
 ```
-you may provide add in the layout i.e if sapce remains then it'll show add a new image button in the containe itself(you'll have it in callback)
+you may provide add in the layout i.e if sapce remains then it'll show add a new image button in the container itself(you'll have it in callback)

 ```xml
 frame:minAddRatio